tiagomichaelsousa/LaravelFilters/README.md

     }
 ```

 The `filter()` method can be called in every instance of a model that uses the `Filterable` Trait.
-So imagine that you have a model Meeting and these Meeting has many users.
+So imagine that you have a model Meeting and this Meeting has many users.
 You can filter the users from the Meeting this way:

 ```php
 class MeetingUsersControllerAPI extends Controller